pleabargain/ollama-decision-tree-builder/README.md

 - All scripts check if Ollama is running before starting
 - Available models are detected automatically
 - Users can select which model to use from a numbered list
-- The default model is now `gemma3` (falls back to the first available model)
+- The default model is now `llama3.2` (falls back to the first available model)
-- For the decision tree and custom decision tree systems, model recommendations are made based on expert type
+- The system always respects the user's model selection as the primary choice
 - Custom decision trees allow selecting different models for each expert type

 ## Colorized Interface